-The Complete Guide To 3D Printing Plastic Parts On Demand With PolyJet
+The Complete Guide to 3D Printing Plastic Parts with PolyJet

 What Is PolyJet?

 Create prototypes, models and patterns in unparalleled resolution and detail with PolyJet.
 See your design come to fruition in vibrant color and end-product feel.

 With over 100 material combinations to choose from, you can incorporate diverse material properties and aesthetics – including flexibility and opacity – directly into your component.

 PolyJet is the perfect solution for designers who want realistic models but have to contend with inconsistent color results and rough finishes.

 PolyJet is the fastest technology in the Stratasys Direct arsenal, with parts ready to be shipped in hours.

 3D printing with PolyJet allows you to incorporate multiple materials into a single print, resulting in quick production of realistic parts and design iterations early in the product development life cycle.